 The researchers concluded: “Concomitant zoledronic acid [Zometa] prevented bone loss during therapy and improved [bone mineral density] at five years.”
 Premenopausal women with early breast cancer who are to undergo endocrine therapy may wish to speak with their physician regarding their individual risks and benefits participation in a clinical trial further evaluating treatment with Zometa or other novel therapeutic options.
-Two sources of information about ongoing clinical trials include www.eCancerTrials.com and www.clincaltrials.gov.
+Sources of information about ongoing clinical trials include www.clincaltrials.gov.

 Reference: Gnant M, Mlineritsch B, Luschin-Ebengreuth G, et al. Adjuvant endocrine therapy plus zoledronic acid in premenopausal women with early-stage breast cancer: 5-year follow-up of the ABCSG-12 bone-mineral density substudy.
 The Lancet Oncology.
 2008; 9:840-849.